Discover folk - the CRM for people-powered businesses

 Conclusion

 It's no secret that a tire kicker is a sales professional's nightmare.
 But there are some potential customers who seem to be tire kickers that have genuine reasons to delay a buying decision.
 That's why it's crucial to be able to identify who a tire kicker is, and use the right strategy to deprioritize them and, when the time is right, effectively engage them and address their hesitations to guide them towards a purchasing decision.
 While not every tire kicker will convert, a thoughtful and persistent approach can turn some into valuable customers.
-So it's important to keep your sales cycle healthy and know who to prioritize first.
+For teams of 20-50 salespeople looking to optimize their pipeline management and tire kicker identification processes, folk CRM stands out as the best solution to maintain sales cycle health and prioritize high-quality prospects effectively.

 More resources